-Mason, a Republican, was the representative for Illinois from 1917 to 1923.
+Mason was the representative for Illinois and was a Republican.
+He served from 1917 to 1923.

 From Mar 1897 to Mar 1903, Mason missed 321 of 667 roll call votes, which is 48.1%.
 This is much worse than the median of 31.8% among the lifetime records of senators serving in Mar 1903.
 The chart below reports missed votes over time.